 The last stage of the customer communication lifecycle focuses on how you re-market to past customers.
 Maintaining a list of your “alumni” and periodically notifying them of new features or targeted promotional offers will allow you to gain more customers with minimal acquisition costs.
 The best customers you have are the current ones, but past customers have already seen the value in your service once and are more likely to respond to a well- crafted offer or new functionality.

 The charts below outline some of the top general communication rules to follow when creating a communication strategy and some of the most common mistakes that digital businesses make.

 We have introduced a discussion framework and some common issues to avoid when defining a compelling communication strategy.
-Keeping these themes and guidelines in mind, we will now shift to discussing best practices that address and enhance any communications.
+Keeping these themes and guidelines in mind, we will now shift to discussing best practices that address and enhance any customer communications.

 In general, there are two approaches a communication can take towards user action: “off-ramps” or “on-ramps.”
 An off-ramp is a message that requires action for the customer to continue using a product or service.
 By contrast, an on-ramp is where the product or service will continue unless the user takes specific action.

 To give an example of how these action types are different, let’s take the scenario of a software vendor who offers a yearly subscription to their product.
 An off-ramp communication, with appropriate branding, might look something like: